All Episodes

 And I responded, that's right, Congressman, because you're going to take the hit on this.

-He gets to play Mr. Perfect up there, not have his name attached to anything, and he still doesn't, by the way.
+He gets to play Mr. Perfect up there, not have his name attached to anything.

-The first time I heard of it was today.
+First time I heard of it was today.

-And but I just we had a double checkout there, because you know so much massive amounts of Information.
+But I just, we had a double check out there because, you know, so much massive amounts of information enters my cranial cavity.

-And uh I have a great memory, but this guy's name didn't even ring a bell when all this started.
+And I have a great memory, but this guy's name didn't even ring a bell when all this started.

-But I'll tell you, uh it was just yesterday, it was just yesterday that I told you about this.
+But I'll tell you, it was just yesterday, it was just yesterday that I told you about this.

 I said, what if they tell us that the new norm for unemployment is now 10 to 12 percent?